 The police can stop and search you:

-- If there has been serious violence or disorder in the area
+- if there has been serious violence or disorder in the area

-- In countering terrorism
+- in countering terrorism

-If you are stopped and searched
+If you're stopped and searched:

-- Police officers are required to complete a record of the search electronically.
-After the search you will receive a card with your unique reference number and details of how to obtain a copy of the search record.
-The record will be available for you to request up to 12 months after the stop and search.
+Police officers must complete a record of the search electronically.
+After the search you will receive a card with your unique reference number and details of how to get a copy of the search record.
+You can ask for a copy of the record up to 12 months after the stop and search.

 How to complain

-If you think that you've been treated unfairly and feel you've only been stopped and searched because of:
+You can complain to the Police Ombudsman's Office if you think that you've been treated unfairly and feel you've only been stopped and searched because of:

 - your religion